ainalgazi/waves2Foam/README.md

      git checkout blueCFD-2.1-2
      ```

-   4. Build all of the libraries and utilities by running:
+   4. Get and build GSL by running the following commands:

      ```
+     cd gsl
+     ./getNBuildGSL > log.make 2>&1
+     ```

+     It will take a considerable time to build GSL.
+You can inspect the contents of the file `log.make` while the script is running, to see how it's coming along.

+   5. Go back to the main folder `waves2Foam`:

+     ```
+     cd ..
+     ```

+   6. Build all of the libraries and utilities by running:

+     ```
      ./Allwmake
      ```

-   5. The tutorials are available at the folder `tutorials`.
+   7. The tutorials are available at the folder `tutorials`.

 Using Zip